supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 As usual, let's dissect the graph above before having a look at some [sample data interpretation](#sample-data-interpretation-phase-shift-tab):
 - Left vertical axis shows the bedtime hours.
 And, just like in the horizontal axis in the [Circadian tab](#circadian-tab), this axis has two options (which can be modified using the "Switch between absolute hours and relative hours" [button](/supermemo/sleep-chart/phase-shift-tab.png)): hours from arising and clock time.
-- Horizontal axis shows the natural waking hour.
+- Horizontal axis shows the natural waking hour (24-hour clock).

 ## Sample data interpretation (Phase shift tab)